-The findings described below are organized according to overarching categories and themes that have emerged from our study thus far, across a variety of data sources, including literature and document reviews, and observations of and interviews with project participants.
-The section begins by describing the salient design features of COSIA, in order to set the context for a later discussion of the benefits that are experienced by participants.
-Finally, the findings provide a glimpse of how COSIA is, in and of itself, an emerging network.
+The findings described below are organized according to overarching categories and themes that have emerged from our evaluation, across a variety of data sources, including literature and document reviews, observations of and interviews with project participants, and site visits.
+This section begins by describing the salient design features of COSIA, in order to set the context for a later discussion of the benefits that are experienced by participants.
+Finally, the findings describe how COSIA is a functioning network.